 Allows for automated self-service provisioning of services, virtual servers, and applications based on pre-defined procedures and policies.

 Automated provisioning reduces the amount of time it takes to deploy infrastructure to support critical business applications and services.

 When problems occur at any level of the IT environment (servers, networks, storage, applications, power), root-cause analysis gives IT administrators a way to drill down to the root of the issue so that it can be resolved correctly.

 Records event logs for activity across IT infrastructure and applications.

 Secures critical business data both in-flight and at-rest.
-Security & backup policies include: data loss prevention, intrusion detection, authentication, encryption and replication.
+Security and backup policies include: data loss prevention, intrusion detection, authentication, encryption, and replication.

 Our security and backup services ensure that your data is protected from breaches or, in the case of service disruption, that it is available in another location.

-In the inevitable case that a system will go down, our alerting tools help IT administrators mitigate any performance and security issues before they become a real issue.
+In the inevitable case that a system will go down, our alerting tools help IT administrators mitigate any performance and security issues before they become a real problem.

 Reporting tools help IT administrators understand where and when issues occur over time and across specific infrastructure and applications.